Clinical Management of Rape and Intimate Partner Violence in Emergencies

 England: Pharmacy Contraception Service to include emergency contraception

 October 2025.
-The Provision of emergency contraceptive pills through the Pharmacy Contraception Service (PCS) is scheduled to begin in October 2025.
+Provision of free-of-charge emergency contraceptive pills through the Pharmacy Contraception Service (PCS) is scheduled to begin in October 2025.
 The English government announced this measure in April 2025 as part of efforts to ensure equal access to safe and effective contraception across the country.
 The expansion has been described as “crucial to women’s…

 2024 Contraceptive Social Marketing Statistics Report